CetusProtocol/cetus-clmm-interface/README.md

 The Cetus DCA integrates all core functionalities of the DCA interface.
 For more detailed information, please refer to the DCA README document.
 [DCA README Document](./sui/dca/README.md)

-### Vault
+### Vaults

 The Cetus vaults integrates all core functionalities of the vaults interface.
 For more detailed information, please refer to the Vaults README document.
-[Vault README Document](./sui/vaults/README.md)
+[Vaults README Document](./sui/vaults/README.md)

 ## How to migrate to the latest version?

 ### Why need to migrate?

-Cetus will soon enforce an update to the new CLMM contract, which will disable the old version of the CLMM contract.
+Cetus has already updated to the new CLMM contract and will disable the old version of the CLMM contract.
 The following contracts will need to be updated simultaneously: integrate, stable farming, vault, aggregator, lp burn.

 ### Clmm contract update details